Frequently Asked Questions About Gateway©

 Does a child need to begin using Gateway 12 or 20 before he/she can advance to a larger grid size such as Gateway 60, 80 or even 140?

-- Children with physical limitations or those with visual impairments may require a smaller grid size to achieve a high degree of accuracy when selecting symbols.
+Children with physical limitations or visual impairments may require a smaller grid size to achieve a high degree of accuracy when selecting symbols.
 Accuracy is important so a communication partner can distinguish between an intended response and a miss-hit.